 Health services for Syrian refugees in Turkey

-- provides continuing medical education to team of Turkish and Syrian doctors in diagnosing and treating diabetes, asthma, hypertension, pulmonary diseases and noncommunicable diseases;
+- provides continuing medical education to Turkish and Syrian health workers in diagnosing and treating mental health conditions such as depression, anxiety and post-traumatic disorders; and

 - trains and employs Syrian community health support staff to provide home care to older and disabled Syrian people.

 Since the WHO Refugee Health Programme began, almost 2000 Syrian health workers have been trained in 7 refugee health training centres to work in a network of up to 178 refugee health centres throughout Turkey.
 The Turkish Ministry of Health has already hired over half of them to provide health services to Syrian refugees.